Archibald Campbell, 5th Earl of Argyll: Influences of national events

-Decline in influence
+Mary's court

 With the young queen's return to Scotland in 1561, Argyll and Stewart, now Earl of Moray, retained their leading roles in the kingdom, continuing to pursue an anglophilic policy, and Argyll was separated from the party of Knox.
+Mary, Queen of Scots, and Moray came to Castle Campbell in January 1563 to celebrate the marriage of his sister, Margaret Campbell, to James Stewart, 1st Lord Doune.
+Her courtiers put on a masque, dressed as shepherds.

+Mary and her court wore Highland clothes for a visit to Argyll and Inveraray in 1563.
+Mary wore a "marvellous fair" costume which had been a gift from Agnes Campbell the wife of James MacConel or MacDonald of Dunyvaig.

+Chaseabout raid

+The Earl of Argyll was said to be an opponent of the planned wedding of Mary, Queen of Scots, and Henry, Lord Darnley.
+It was said that Argyll was a leader of a plot to kidnap Mary and Henry Stuart, Lord Darnley in June 1565 as they travelled between Perth and Edinburgh.
+They would be imprisoned in Lochleven Castle or Castle Campbell.
+According to Adam Blackwood the plot failed while the other conspirators were waiting for Argyll, when the Laird of Dowhill gave Mary a warning.
+The English diplomat Thomas Randolph said that Argyll came towards Kinross hoping to meet Mary, but only to join her for a discussion over dinner.

-Their pre-eminence came to an end in 1565, with the queen's marriage to Henry Stuart, Lord Darnley, whose claims to the English throne did not endear him to Elizabeth I of England, leading Argyll and other Protestant leaders to rise in revolt.
+The Argyll's pre-eminence at court came to an end in 1565, with the queen's marriage to Darnley, whose claims to the English throne did not endear him to Elizabeth I of England, leading Argyll, the Earl of Moray, and other Protestant leaders to rise in a revolt, now known as the "Chaseabout Raid".
 When the English failed to help their Scottish allies, Argyll, alone of the rebels, was able to remain in the Kingdom, due to his very strong position in the Highlands.
 The failure of the English to come to the aid of his party led to the beginning of Argyll's disillusionment with his previous Anglophilic policy.

-Collaboration with Earl Moray
+Mary at Lochleven

-Over the next two years, however, the shifts in Argyll's policies remained subtle, and he remained close to his old friend Moray.
-Argyll was tied to the assassinations of both David Rizzio in 1566 and of Henry Stuart, Lord Darnley in 1567, and was horrified by the Queen's marriage to James Hepburn, 4th Earl of Bothwell.
+Argyll can be connected to the assassinations of David Rizzio in 1566 and of Henry Stuart, Lord Darnley in 1567.
+Although supposed to be a signatory of the Ainslie Tavern Bond, Argyll was horrified by the Queen's marriage to James Hepburn, 4th Earl of Bothwell.
 He joined with Moray and other Protestant leaders in fighting Mary and Bothwell in that year, leading to the capture of the queen at Carberry Hill, but broke with his former allies over the question of deposing the queen.